klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 ---

 ## Simple Summary
-A new software architecture for Klaytn development environment which is shared by all Klaytn SDKs (also known as caver).
+A new software architecture for Klaytn development environment which is shared by all Klaytn SDKs (also known as 'caver' series).

 ## Abstract
 The following standard allows Klaytn's SDK, Caver, to implement a common architecture regardless of programming languages.